-4.3.2 REQUIREMENTS
+5.2.2.
+REQUIREMENTS

-In compliance with Article 63 of the IPA Implementing Regulation the CFCD in the Ministry of Finance, within its organizational structure has foreseen an Information and Publicity Officer, who shall prepare a communication action plan (CP) to provide a strategic coherence to the set of activities to publicise information about IPA assistance.
+In compliance with Article 63 of the IPA Implementing Regulation the CFCD in the Ministry of Finance, as a Central Operating Structure, within its organizational structure has foreseen an Information and Publicity Officer (to be recruited), who shall prepare a communication action plan (CP) to provide a strategic coherence to the set of activities to publicise information about IPA assistance.
 This communication action plan shall cover the entire period 2007-2013.
 The Information and Publicity Officer will submit a draft of the communication action plan to the Commission within four months of the date of signature of the Financing Agreement covering the operational programme.
 As a minimum the communication action plan shall include the following points: